 - Paper Mate Flair Felt Tip Pens

 Time to Address It

 This weight is not recent – so why address it now?
 Well, I recently completed my Level Ten Life and came to the hard truth that I am not pleased with how my body has developed.
 I want to feel confident and sexy and powerful in my skin, but the body I currently have just ain’t cuttin’ it.
 I stopped exercising over four months ago, and though I keep saying I’ll start again, I just haven’t gotten around to doing it.
 So I’m putting my foot down.

 I don’t want to ignore this pesky weight until it gets to a critical point.
 I want to address it now when it is still within my grasp to trim my extra pounds without a massive life overhaul.
-In 2018, I want to focus more on taking care of myself – both body and mind.
+This new year, I want to focus more on taking care of myself – both body and mind.
 I’m already making changes to my diet with the help of my wonderful husband, Jon.
 We’re taking big steps towards whole grain bread, veggie substitutes, and vegetarian meals.
 But a few vices remain, and I want to get back on the exercise wagon.
 There’s no time like the present, so I want to start ASAP – at least, as soon as the holidays are over.
 I can’t ask too much of myself, c’mon.

 My Bullet Journal Weight Loss Tracker

 I decided to create my bullet journal weight loss tracker to help guide me to success.
 This tracker is extremely simple, which is exactly what I need right now.
 I’m not trying to set up a ton of intricate rules and regulations for myself.
 The more complicated I make this process, the more likely I am to toss it aside after a few weeks.
 Simple is sweeter.